onnx/onnx-mlir/docs/SequenceType.md

   supported in onnx-mlir.
 - Handle program argument or return with SeqType.

-## Side question
-- Impact of SSA like requirement by deallocation pass on optimization.
-The deallocation pass requires that `all buffer writes need to dominate all buffer reads`.
-Will loop fusion across ONNX Ops break this requirement?

 ## Runtime test case
-ToDo: add into test case
+ToDo: add it into test case

 Source file for test case, seq_insert.mlir
 ```